linkerd/linkerd/README.md

 1. Ensure that the head version is 0.0.10
 2. `git tag 0.0.10 && git push origin 0.0.10`
-3. `./sbt linkerd/assembly` will produce an executable in _linkerd/target/scala-2.11/linkerd-0.0.10-exec_.
-4. `./sbt namerd/assembly` will produce an executable in _namerd/target/scala-2.11/namerd-0.0.10-exec_.
+3. `./sbt linkerd/assembly namerd/assembly` will produce executables
+  in _linkerd/target/scala-2.11/linkerd-0.0.10-exec_ and
+  _namerd/target/scala-2.11/namerd-0.0.10-exec_.

 After release, don't forget to advance head to the next version.